12/10/2020 | 8 Interesting Bed Bugs Facts You Didn't Already Know

 Have you ever wondered why people don’t wake up at night after bed bugs bite them?
 Bed bug saliva actually works to anesthetize the places the bug bites.
 The prey doesn’t feel the pain of the bite, so they keep sleeping while the bed bug feeds.

 As you can see, we know quite a bit about bed bugs.
-More than we’d like to know, if we’re being honest.
-Still, the one upside to all this bed bug knowledge is it makes us good at stopping them.
+The upside to all this bed bug knowledge is it makes us good at stopping them.
 If you have a bed bug problem, the experts at Assured Environments are standing by to help.
 Contact us today.